Exclusive: Picture On Social Media Starts Chain Of Events Leading To Rescue Of Teenage Girl From Staten Island Missing 4 Months

 Within a few hours, a representative from Outfront Media shot back an email that said the board is on the property of Hudson Plaza Motel in Bayonne.

-The NYPD then contacted Bayonne police, who went out and found that missing Staten Island teen and another missing girl from New York at the motel.READ MORE: Law Enforcement Starting To Make Progress In Search For Sellers Of Fake Vaccination Cards
+The NYPD then contacted Bayonne police, who went out and found that missing Staten Island teen and another missing girl from New York at the motel.READ MORE: AMBER Alert Issued For Jaila Puello, 7, Allegedly Taken By Her Father Jean Puello, 40, Possibly In Green 2002 BMW, Plate KFM 2998

 “Every little detail is important,” NYPD Det.
 Leiddy Zuber said.

-Note: Editor’s note: This story first appeared on August 17.